 As noted, the SR-91 Corridor in Riverside County, in the EB direction, lacks the receiving capacity during the afternoon peak period which creates a bottleneck condition.
 Due to the high levels of congestion experienced on this segment of the corridor, there is sensitivity to any changes that may affect traffic operations.
-Without first addressing the congestion in Riverside County, any performance or capacity enhancing projects in Orange County would further exacerbate congested conditions causing additional delays and queueing.
-Therefore, projects that have the potential to impact demand and/or provide additional capacity in the EB direction should be implemented in a coordinated manner to ensure that there is sufficient receiving capacity in Riverside County.
+Without first addressing the congestion in Riverside County, any performance or capacity enhancing projects upstream would further exacerbate congested conditions causing additional delays and queueing.
+Therefore, projects that have the potential to impact demand and/or provide additional capacity in the EB direction should be considered in a logical sequence to ensure that there is sufficient receiving capacity in Riverside County.